Search:

 In this passage we find several reasons why the Jews rejected Jesus Christ as their Messiah.
 For many years they had known the Old Testament prophecies and had practiced the Law which pointed them to Christ (Galatians 3:24).
 A few accepted Him, but the majority refused Him.
 The r …

 Jesus explained how when we obey God’s Word we grow in spiritual knowledge; and as we grow in spiritual knowledge, we grow in freedom from sin (vv.
 31-32).
-These unbelieving Jews, even though they were under the iron hand of Rome at that very time, claimed that as Abraham’s desce …
+These unbelieving Jews, even though they were under the iron hand of Rome at that very time, claimed that as Abraham’s ...

-Exodus 10:1 – 10:20 (commentary)
+The Plague of Locusts - Exodus 10:1 – 10:20 (commentary)

 The Lord says he has made the king and his officials stubborn because He wants to work these miracles (v.
 1).
 He also wants the Hebrews to tell their children and grandchildren about His miracles and the harsh treatment of the Egyptians (v.
 2) Then they will know that He is Lord. …

-Pride causes us to be contentious - Proverbs 13:6 – 13:10 (commentary)
+Pride Causes Us to Be Contentious - Proverbs 13:6 – 13:13 (commentary)

 A person may be rich and have all kinds of material things but have nothing spiritually.
 Another person may be poor materially speaking but rich spiritually (v.
 7).
 It is sad to see but those who posses riches often put their trust in their possessions.
 The rich man may need to u …

-Edom’s pride and punishment - Obadiah 1:1 – 1:14 (commentary)
+Edom’s Pride and Punishment - Obadiah 1:1 – 1:14 (commentary)

 God’s Law Commanded Death - Judges 20:12 – 20:23 (commentary)

-Pride Goes Before Destruction - Proverbs 16:18 – 16:21 (commentary)
+Pride Goes Before Destruction - Proverbs 16:18 – 16:22 (commentary)

 TEMPER IS WHAT GETS MANY OF US INTO TROUBLE.
 PRIDE KEEPS US THERE.
 These verses discuss pride, humility and disaster (vv.
 18-19).
 Pride blinds and humility opens the eyes.
 It is easy to tolerate in ourselves what, when we see it in the life of someone else, fills us with disgu …